 Nephrologist (kidney specialist) - A doctor who specialises in kidney disease and treatment and, together with you, your whānau (should you wish this) and the other team members, plan the best treatment for you.
+Also known as a 'Renal Physician'.

-Nephrology registrar - A senior trainee kidney doctor, heading towards becoming a nephrologist.
+Nephrology Registrar - A senior trainee kidney doctor, heading towards becoming a nephrologist.